nodejs/unofficial-builds/README.md

 Optionally it is possible to (re)build recipes for historical versions that are already hosted.

-**Important:** Be aware the re-building historical releases will change the digest in the SHASUMS.
+**Important:** Be aware that re-building historical releases will change the digest in the SHASUMS.
 A consistent digest is required by some consumers of builds, so certain recipes should not be rebuilt.
 Notably those that are used by the [docker-node](https://github.com/nodejs/docker-node) project, such as `musl`.
 A change in digest will lead to verification errors downstream.
 If you are unsure, check with other team members.

 This can be done by adding the `-r` flag to the `queue-push.sh` command. e.g.